Home

 42

 Mule Ears (Wyethia mollis) is one of several species in this genus that are found in California.
-It is a native perennial herb in the Asteraceae (Sunflower) family that grows primarily in the Sierras from Fresno County northward.
-It is slow growing and long-lived, developing an upright form to a height of 2.5 feet, with active growth during the spring and summer.
+It is a native perennial herb in the Asteraceae (Sunflower) family that grows primarily in the Sierra from Fresno County northward.
+It is slow growing and long-lived, developing an upright form, with active growth during the spring and summer.
 Flowers are yellow and striking, and bloom in the late spring.
 Leaves are white-gray and deciduous.
-It tends to be a pioneer species, ...
+It tends to be a pioneer species, growing in open grassy ar...

 >>